kuadrat/growR/joss_paper/paper.md

 *Impacts* program.

-The `growR` package contains classes which define data structures and functionalities for parsing the model inputs, carrying out the simulation grass growth simulations and providing different forms of output.
+The `growR` package contains classes which define data structures and functionalities for parsing the model inputs, carrying out the grass growth simulations and providing different forms of output.
 These classes and their functionalities are wrapped in high level functions which streamline the most common use cases.
-In addition to this core functionality, the package contains utilities for some common tasks that arise in ecosystem modeling, like setting up a clean directory structure, assessing model performance when compared to a set of validation data and carrying out sweeps over parameter space in order to aid model calibration.
+In addition to this core functionality, the package contains utilities for some common tasks that arise in ecosystem modeling (and beyond), like setting up a clean directory structure, assessing model performance when compared to a set of validation data and carrying out sweeps over parameter space in order to aid model calibration.

 ## Model Extensions

 The core model implementation follows the description by
-@jouven2006ModelPredictingDynamics but it contains a number of extensions that have proven to be useful.
+@jouven2006ModelPredictingDynamics but it contains a number of extensions that have proven valuable.
-Use of all of these extensions is completely optional, so the user is free to work with the model in its original formulation or with any combination of the provided extensions.
+Use of any of these additions is completely optional, so the user is free to work with the model in its original formulation or with any combination of the provided extensions.
 These additions include: